 - Eating disorders.

 Side Effects & Safety

-L-carnitine is LIKELY SAFE for most people when taken by mouth.
-It is also safe when used as an injection, with the approval of a healthcare provider.
+L-carnitine is LIKELY SAFE for most people when taken by mouth and when used as an injection, with the approval of a healthcare provider.
 It can cause side effects such as nausea, vomiting, stomach upset, heartburn, diarrhea, and seizures.
 It can also cause the urine, breath, and sweat to have a “fishy” odor.

-Taking L-carnitine is POSSIBLY SAFE in breast-feeding women when taken in the amounts recommended.
+Taking L-carnitine is POSSIBLY SAFEin breast-feeding women when taken by mouth in the amounts recommended.
 Small amounts of L-carnitine have been given to infants in breast milk and formula with no reported side effects.
 The effects of large amounts taken by a breast-feeding mother are unknown.

 Under-active thyroid (hypothyroidism): Taking L-carnitine might make symptoms of hypothyroidism worse.

 Kidney failure: Using DL-carnitine has been reported to cause symptoms such as muscle weakness and eye drooping when administered intravenously (by IV) after dialysis.
 L-carnitine does not seem have this effect.

 Seizures: L-carnitine seems to make seizures more likely in people who have had seizures before.
 If you have had a seizure, do not use L-carnitine.

 Acenocoumarol (Sintrom) is used to slow blood clotting.
 L-carnitine might increase the effectiveness of acenocoumarol (Sintrom).
 Increasing the effectiveness of acenocoumarol (Sintrom) might slow blood clotting too much.
 The dose of your acenocoumarol (Sintrom) might need to be changed.

 - Thyroid hormone interacts with L-CARNITINE